riadlam/diaszone/PAYMENT_AND_VIP_RESELLER_SYSTEM_ANALYSIS.md

 ---

-### Step 8: Update VIP Reseller API (if using same provider)
+### Step 8: Update provider API (if using same provider)

 **File**: `app/Services/VipResellerService.php`

-If VIP Reseller supports the new game with its own code (e.g., `newgame-500`):
+If the provider supports the new game with its own code (e.g., `newgame-500`):
 - The code is already dynamic in `placeOrder()` method
-- Just ensure VIP Reseller has the game package codes configured
+- Just ensure the provider has the game package codes configured
-- Contact VIP Reseller to add your new game packages
+- Contact the provider to add your new game packages

 **Updated Game Code Mapping**:
 ```php